 Note: All employee warning letters should contain documentation about the reason for the warning.
 In many companies, warnings are written based on the particular item in the employee handbook that the employee’s behavior violated.
 When a company does not have an employee handbook, the basic rules of employment should be made clear when someone accepts a position with the company.

-What to Include in Warning Letter to Employee
+What Is a Warning Letter to Employee?

 Warning Letter to Employee Format